markdwags/Razor/help/docs/options.md

 * **Block party invites**
     - When checked, this will block all party invites automatically.
 * **Season**
     - Set the season in the client.
-If you check *Real* it will set the season based on the commonly accepted astronomical calendar dates to determine the season.
 * **Light**
     - Adjust the slider to set the **Light Level** on the client.
 To keep this setting, be sure **Light Filter** is checked on the **General** tab.

->> ***Note:** You will need to close, then re-open your status bar in-game for the change to take effect.*

 * **Enable Min/Max**
     - This feature lets you set the min and max light levels that Razor will allow.

-* **Filter repeating system messages**
-    - This option condenses system messages like "you are already performing another action".
-When the message is repeated, Razor will show the message only once with the number of times it was sent in brackets.
 * **Remember passwords**
     - Using this option will save your passwords in your Profile.xml file.
 When logging in the saved password will be entered for you although the field will remain blank on your screen.

+!!! warning
->> **WARNING:** *Anyone who obtains a copy of your profile maybe be able to decrypt your password and log into your account. **Personally I would not use this option.
-Type in your password each time and be sure it's unique.***
+    Anyone who obtains a copy of your profile maybe be able to decrypt your password and log into your account.

-* **Auto-accept party invites from friends**
-    - When checked, anyone on your friends list who sends you a party invite, that invite will be auto-accepted.
 * **Count stealth steps**
     - Keeps track of steps taken while hidden, displaying the number on the bottom left of your screen unless you check **Overhead** and they will display over your character.
 * **Automatically open doors**